 Later on Mr. Lopez demonstrated, in a very interactive and playful fashion, how one could start improvising.

 It should be noted that the 20 registered students came from the studios of 13 piano teachers, of 4 violin teachers and 1 cello teacher.
 Six students played two instruments including violin, cello, viola, flute and clarinet.
 Also because three of our guest artists have strong ties with prominent music organizations (UofM, Great Lakes Performing Artists, A2 Symphony, Concordia College, A2 Community Music School) the reputation of the camp is growing and we hope to keep attracting young musicians.
 Finally, campers are provided other opportunities throughout the year to continue the learning process they started at the camp.

 The AAAPTG is very grateful of the support the Foundation has given to the Ensemble camp since its inception.
 Foundation support is acknowledged on the camp webpage, and mentioned by the Director at the end of the camp celebration so that parents and students alike understand that such an endeavor requires the support of other arts and educational organization.

 Each year, the AAAPTG Foundation provides a grant to an individual or organization to support musical activities or education in the community.
-The 2016 grant was awarded to the Brightmoor Arts Camp, a music day camp for students in the Detroit area.
+A 2016 grant was awarded to the Brightmoor Arts Camp, a music day camp for students in the Detroit area.
+The program was impressive and worthy, and in January 2019 the Foundation provided a second grant for the 2019 program.
 The following interview with Ben Greenberg, DIrector of Resource Development for the camp, offers insights into camp activities and purpose.